-The latest NFDA HR survey has shown positive trends for dealers employing in total more than 40,000 people, with franchised dealers looking to recruit across most business areas in next three months.
+- NFDA HR survey shows positive trends for dealers employing in total more than 40,000 people

-The NFDA has published the latest edition of its ‘HR Survey’ exploring franchised dealers’ plans and views on a range of employment issues in automotive retail including their recruitment plans, employee engagement and performance review activities, and apprenticeships.
+The National Franchised Dealers Association (NFDA) has published the latest edition of its ‘HR Survey’ exploring franchised dealers’ plans and views on a range of employment issues in automotive retail including their recruitment plans, employee engagement and performance review activities, and apprenticeships.
 The responses covered 1,115 dealerships and a total of 41,448 employees.

 Overall recruitment plans: the percentage of dealers’ looking to recruit across all business areas is significantly up from Q2 this year.
 In particular, 77.5% are seeking to recruit sales executives over the next three months and the same percentage intend to employ technicians.
-Additionally, 67.5% intend to hire service advisors (please see further details here).
+Additionally, 67.5% intend to hire service advisors*.

 Employee engagement: all dealers who engaged with the survey perform employee engagement activities, with 75% of respondents undertaking them annually or more frequently.

 Performance development reviews: the majority of dealers (72.7%) undertake performance development reviews at least once a year.

 Apprenticeship levy and apprentice recruitment: 75% of dealers who responded to the survey plan to use the funds from the apprenticeship levy in the next 12 months.
 Dealers’ intentions to recruit apprentices over the next three months are encouraging: 67.5% are looking to recruit apprentice technicians (compared to 36.9% in Q2 this year), 35.0% sales apprentices (9.2% in Q2 2021) and 22.5% bodyshop apprentices (as opposed to 7.7% earlier this year).